Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 So, You Do Decide to Use a Rehab Facility

-- Use one that your vet recommends or that one of your other horse owning friends have had a good experience with.
+- Use one that your vet recommends or that one of your other horse-owning friends has had a good experience with.

 - Make sure you are aware of all the costs involved, payment instructions, etc.

-Finn's Story: What Led Me to Chose a Rehab Farm
+Finn's Story: What Led Me to Choose a Rehab Farm

 Initially, I thought that if I could get it cleaned and wrapped that I would have the vet out in the morning, but when I wasn't able to get it cleaned out at all and he wouldn't stand for me to get a good look at it, that plan went out the window.

-He was getting lamer and lamer and the wound more infected, so after my vet told me he couldn't help me it was off to University of Pennsylvania's New Bolton Center.
+He was getting lamer and lamer, and the wound more infected, so after my vet told me he couldn't help me, it was off to the University of Pennsylvania's New Bolton Center.

 I remember being nervous about loading him on the trailer to take him, but it was like he was so shocked I let him out of the stall that he didn't know what to do with himself!
 He loaded on the trailer quietly.